-How important is keyword research to the visibility of your Amazon listings?
+How important is keyword research to the visibility of a brand’s Amazon listings?
+Critical!

 1. Pick Amazon’s Brain

 The downside of this approach is that it requires patience and refinement.
-Since the suggested search terms are all over the place, you’ll need to spend some time compiling the most relevant ones to include in your listings.
+Suggested search terms are pretty broad, so a seller will need to spend some time narrowing them down.

-Pro tip: Log out and clear your browser cache or open Amazon.com in an “incognito” window to avoid suggestions that Amazon may display from your previous searches.
-This should help speed up the process by preventing keywords you’ve already taken note of from showing up as suggestions.
+Pro tip: Log out and clear the browser cache or open Amazon.com in an “incognito” window to avoid suggestions that Amazon may display from previous searches.

 3. Put Yourself in Customers’ Shoes